github/learn.github.com/p/index.md

 	$ git --version
 	git version 1.7.1

-If you need help with any of the commands, you can type '--help' and it will show you the _man_ page.
+If you need help with any of the commands, you can type `--help` and it will show you the _man_ page.
 You can also type 'git help _command_' for the same thing.

 	$ git log --help